surajit121/safetyc-project/README.md

 5. Select the repository containing this project
 6. Render will automatically detect the `render.yaml` file and configure your services
 7. Configure the required environment variables:
-   - Set `MONGO_URI` to your MongoDB connection string in the SafetyC API service
+   - Set `MONGO_URI` to your MongoDB connection string in the safetyc API service
 8. Click "Create Blueprint"
 9. Wait for the deployment to complete